akikodesu/CITS5504-DW-Project1/report.md

 Based on our fact and dimension tables, we can ask the following five business questions:

-1. How are fatalities distributed across states during nighttime hours in different seasons?在不同季节的夜间时段，各州死亡人数的死亡人数分布如何？
+Q1.
+How are fatalities distributed across states during nighttime hours in different seasons?

-2. How are fatalities distributed among age groups for each crash type?不同事故类型下，各年龄组的死亡人数分布如何？
+Q2.
+How are fatalities distributed among age groups for each crash type?

-3. Within each two-hour time bin, how do fatalities compare between involving buses and those without bus involvement? 每日两小时时段（Hour_Bin）内，按是否涉及公交车（Bus_Invl）划分的死亡人数分布如何？
+Q3.
+Within each two-hour time bin, how do fatalities compare between involving buses and those without bus involvement?

-4. During the Christmas period versus non-Christmas periods, how do fatalities differ by road type and bus involvement? 在圣诞节期间与非圣诞节期间，不同道路类型（Road_Type）和公交车参与情况（Bus_Invl）下的死亡人数有何差异？比如：是否在高速公路上圣诞节期间由于客流量增加，涉及公交车的事故死亡人数显著上升？
+Q4.
+How do fatality counts by road type and bus involvement differ during the Christmas period compared to non-Christmas periods?
-5.
+Q5.
+How are fatality counts in 2023 distributed across states with varying percentages of the population aged 65 and above?

 ### StarNet Diagram

+Q1.
+Q2.
+Q3.
+Q4.
+Q5.

 ---